March 4. Today's Birthdays

 NAMES

-Deputy Chairman of the Board of JSC KazTransGas Rustam SULEIMANOV was born in 1973 in Petropavlovsk.
+General Director and Chairman of the Board of KazTransGas Aimak JSC Rustam SULEIMANOV was born in 1973 in Petropavlovsk.
 He is a graduate of the Almaty Institute for National Economy.
-He worked in oil and gas sector of the Republic of Kazakhstan for many years and took up his recent post in November 2020.
+For many years he worked in oil and gas sector of the Republic of Kazakhstan and took up his recent post in December 2020.

 Deputy Prosecutor of Almaty region Marat ABDRAKHMANOV was born in 1977 in the town of Arkalyk in Kostanay region.
 He graduated from the Kazakh State Law School in Almaty city in 1998.
 He was appointed to his recent post in July 2017.

-President of the West Kazakhstan regional court Rustem MYRZAKARIM was born in 1977 in Almaty city.
-He is a graduate of the Al-Farabi Kazakh State University.
-He took up his recent post in February 2020.
+Chairman of the West Kazakhstan regional court Rustem MYRZAKARIM was born in 1977 in Almaty city.
+He is a graduate of the Al-Farabi Kazakh State University in 1998 and 2002.
+He was appointed to his recent post in February 2020.

-Akim (mayor) of Turkestan city Rashid AYUPOV was born in 1981 in Chimkent region (now – Turkestan region).
-He is a graduate of the Academic Innovations University and the University of London under the Bolashaq Scholarship.
-He became the mayor of Turkestan city in July 2019.
+Deputy akim (governor) of Turkestan region Rashid AYUPOV was born in 1981 in Chimkent region (present-day – Turkestan region).
+He is a graduate of the Academic Innovations University and the University of London under the Bolashaq Scholarship Scheme.
+He was the akim (mayor) of Turkestan city between 2019 and 2021.
+He was designated as the deputy governor of Turkestan region in June 2021.